Jackie-lab-maker/KUKA.Sim-Project---Composite-Filament-Winding/README.md

 **Note:** All data, CAD models, and images associated with this project are the intellectual property of **OPmobility**.
 This repository contains sanitized code and documentation approved for public demonstration of technical competency.

-*For inquiries regarding the methodology, please contact the repository owner.*m
+*For inquiries regarding the methodology, please contact the repository owner j66shao@uwaterloo.ca